duleorlovic/blog/_posts/2015-11-26-angular-and-ruby-on-rails.markdown

 ---
 layout: post
 title: Angular 1.x and Ruby on Rails
-categories: angular testing rails
+tags: angular testing rails
 ---

-# Rails
+# Rails as asset pipeline

 I like to have Rails doing all javascript assets so I choose [angular-rails-templates](https://github.com/pitr/angular-rails-templates) to cache all templates and [bower-rails](https://github.com/rharriso/bower-rails) gem to install all scripts under vendor folder (nice [tutorial](http://angular-rails.com/bootstrap.html)).
 When angular requests templates, it needs url of that file.
 Since rails uses asset pipeline we need to use erb `templateUrl: '<%= asset_path 'template' %>'` (when we store assets on CDN, than we need to allow CORS since angular is loaded on our domain).
 Other solution is [angular-rails-templates](https://github.com/pitr/angular-rails-templates) gem which create angular cache for all templates that found in `app/assets/javascript/templates` (if you want to place templates outside of that folder watch this [issue](https://github.com/pitr/angular-rails-templates/issues/107)).
 Keep in mind that you need latest gem version (1.4 does not work).